-Written by Dr Ian Lawson and Dr Jon Poole (March 2019)
+Written by Dr Ian Lawson and Dr Jon Poole (March 2019) Updated by Dr Roger Cooke (January 2023)

-It is a requirement of the Control of Vibration at Work Regulations 2005 (CVAWR) for employers to provide health surveillance for employee who are regularly exposed at or above the Exposure Action Value of 2.5m/s2.
-The guidance to these regulations (L140) recommends a multi-tiered approach to health surveillance consisting of 5 levels:
+It is a requirement of the Control of Vibration at Work Regulations 2005 (CVAWR) for employers to provide health surveillance for employee who are regularly exposed at or above the Exposure Action Value of 2.5m/sec2.
+The guidance to these regulations (L140) recommends a multi-tiered approach to health surveillance consisting of 5 levels.
+The aim at each tier is to detect potential cases of HAVS as early as possible and provide suitable advice on management (see section 8).
+The severity of HAVS, as currently designated in HSE guidance L140, is staged by the use of a modified Stockholm Workshop Scale (SWS).